jorn-steynen/RBPi-AP_Terra/README.md

 # Uganda PYORC Project (RBPi-AP\_Terra)

 This repository contains scripts, services, and documentation for a remote monitoring system deployed on a riverbank in Uganda.
-The system uses a Raspberry Pi to collect video, solar (MPPT) data, and LTE signal metrics, sending the data to a remote MQTT broker (`mqtt.iot-ap.be`) for analysis.
+The system uses a Raspberry Pi to collect video, solar (MPPT) data, environmental metrics (like temperature/humidity), and LTE signal quality.
+Data is sent to a remote MQTT broker (`mqtt.iot-ap.be`) for analysis.

 ---